oci-landing-zones/oci-scca-landingzone/parent-template/README.md

 ## Overview

 This folder contains the main templates required to set up the **Parent SCCA Deployment** in the **Managed SCCA Landing Zone**.
-It includes the tTerraform and configuration files necessary for managing and deploying core infrastructure components at the parent level.
+It includes the Terraform and configuration files necessary for managing and deploying core infrastructure components at the parent level.
 The deployment is structured to ensure flexibility and scalability, providing a consistent setup for further child service deployments.

 ## Deployment Guide